 You will also travel alongside a lake that is home to a mythical monster.
 Lake Lagarfljót is home to a mysterious wyrm monster.
 The best way to describe this elusive mythical creature would be to call it the Loch Ness Monster of Iceland.

 You will spend your night in the Eastfjords

 Today is about getting in touch with the geothermal forces that shaped Iceland.

 You will head to the region around Lake Mývatn.
-This alien landscape is filled with images that show you why Iceland as a holiday destination is so unique.
+This alien landscape is filled with images showing why Iceland as a holiday destination is so unique.
 The area around the Mývatn area is filled with geothermal activity.
 You will see bubbling mud pools, rock formations made from lava and feel the power of heat coming from the earth.

 You will visit the Námaskarð pass, an area of high geothermal activity.
 Here you will see steam rising out of the ground as the earth boils.
 The reds and oranges of the landscape make the area seem more like Mars than anywhere on planet Earth.

-You will then travel to Dimmuborgir and area of mystic beauty.
-The area is filled with strange lava pillars and cliffs which almost form a rock labyrinth.
-Dimmuborgir is believed to be the home of elves, trolls and the 13 Icelandic Santas known as the yule lads.
+You will then travel to Dimmuborgir and an area of mystic beauty.
+The area is filled with strange lava pillars and cliffs, which almost form a rock labyrinth.
+Dimmuborgir is believed to be the home of elves, trolls, and the 13 Icelandic Santas known as the Yule Lads.

 Beginning your eighth day in Akureyri, you will immediately head out towards the scenic village of Hauganes, located on Iceland’s deepest fjord, Eyjafjörður.

-While you are free to explore the village on your terms, you can also opt for one of two exciting activities.
-First, you could embark on a fantastic whale watching tour, providing you with an intimate experience with Iceland’s gentle giants.
+While you are free to explore the village on your terms, you can also opt for an exciting activity.
+You could embark on a fantastic whale watching tour, providing you with an intimate experience with Iceland’s gentle giants.